Photo by Innerbody Research

 There are several companies similar to Happy Head in their design.
 You answer a questionnaire, confer with a doctor, and have medication shipped directly to your home.
 Each of the companies listed below outperforms the others in at least one product price point, so you can use this breakdown to help you land at one or another if you’re interested in a specific treatment.

 Hims is an outstanding choice for those looking to get topical finasteride and minoxidil mixed together.
 They offer a solution of 0.3% finasteride and 6% minoxidil.
-That's a higher concentration of finasteride than you could find from Happy Head, and a recurring 3-month shipment comes out to a cost of just $50/month.
+That's a higher concentration of finasteride than you can find with Happy Head, and a recurring three-month shipment comes out to a cost of just $50/month.
+You’ll also find novel combination treatments like Hims SexRx, which combines finasteride and tadalafil, or their HairHero line, which can combine things like oral minoxidil with a hair-supporting multivitamin.

 Many of Roman’s hair loss treatments are more expensive than those from Hims and Keeps, but if you’re looking strictly for oral finasteride or oral minoxidil alone, they have the competition beat.
 The telemedical infrastructure can help with potential sexual or psychological side effects from finasteride, and Roman’s oral minoxidil offers the best price we’ve seen so far.